richmondu/FT900/IoT/ft90x_iot_aws_gcp_azure/README.md

        * CLOUD: set the "Thumbprint" of device certificate (double click certificate->Details Tab->Thumbprint)
        * DEVICE: send ms.der, device certificate and private key for TLS connection

-Notes:
+### Notes:
     1. Use MQTT.FX to troubleshoot and test validity of MQTT settings and TLS certificates.
-    2. mbedTLS configurables MBEDTLS_SSL_MAX_CONTENT_LEN and MBEDTLS_MPI_MAX_SIZE have to be increased to 3.5KB and 512 to support Azure IoT connectivity.
+    2. mbedTLS configurables MBEDTLS_SSL_MAX_CONTENT_LEN and MBEDTLS_MPI_MAX_SIZE have to be increased to 3.5KB and 512 respectively, to support Azure IoT connectivity.